 We often live for the ‘here and now’ in sport.
-With the Six Nations in full swing, and the picture for top level club rugby next year hazy at best, the rugby world has plenty to chew and mull over.
+With the Six Nations just over, and the picture for top level club rugby next year hazy at best, the rugby world has plenty to chew and mull over.

 As a player who has played at Championship and National League level for a number of years, I often overhear and am indeed involved in rugby-themed conversation at the bar post-game.
 Whether it’s to do with how the national team is fairing, who is going to be relegated or who is spending what on firing their team to glory, it’s quite often about the bigger picture.

 Having been fortunate enough to have had an excellent career in a sport that I love, I of course will always encourage debate and discussion about rugby, by the rugby fraternity.
 Having said that, there is a deeper discussion to be had about our sport and there are topics that are worthy of a place at the ‘conversation top table’, if you like.
 Let me explain.

 When I first joined Esher as a senior player back in 2007, I was immediately made to feel incredibly welcome by the boys already at the club.
 Rugby is special in the sense that the camaraderie it promotes is unique amongst the hundreds of sporting disciplines.
 Every Saturday is controlled warfare – your teammates are your brothers-in-arms, and as much as you’d do anything for them, you know they’d do the same for you.